tjcreedy/metamate/README.md

 sudo -H python3 -m pip install NUMTdumper
 ```

+If the above fails, ensure that the python version that `python3` refers to in your current environment is >=3.6 (`python3 --version`).

-Ensure the necessary R libraries are installed:
+Finally, ensure the necessary R libraries are installed:

 ```
 Rscript <(echo "install.packages(c('getopt', 'ape', 'phangorn'), repos = 'https://cloud.r-project.org')")